Ndoro questions his 2018 ban after a SA coach 'broke' same rules - Soccer24

 Ndoro questioned if the same rules will not apply to coach Rhulani Mokwena who was an assistant at Orlando Pirates at the start of the season before joining Chippa United in a ‘loan arrangement’ then finished the 2019/20 term at Mamelodi Sundowns.

-While Ndoro’s point is debatable, there are no such statutes which apply to coaches unless Safa have their own version of rules on that particular incident.
+While Ndoro’s point is debatable, there are no such statutes which apply to coaches unless Safa have their own version of rules on that particular case.

 Comments